datu925/electric-machines/backend/README.md

   <img src="../doc/architecture-backend.PNG" />
 </p>

-The backend API service is built using Typescript and fastify web framework.
-This API service first loads all data into memory upon start and perform searching for incoming requests among the loaded data instead of replying on a dedicated database service.
+The backend API service is built using Typescript and Fastify web framework.
+Rather than relying on a dedicated database, this backend service first loads all data into its memory upon start-up and performs querying for incoming requests directly among the loaded data.
 Two functions that this API currently provides are:

-1. `GET appliance/appliance`: Enable users to look upon appliances with the matching criteria.
-See [parameters](#appliance-get-request-parameters) for more detail.
+1. `GET appliance/appliance`: Enable users to query for appliances with the matching criteria.
+See [appliance parameters](#appliance-get-request-parameters) for more detail.
-2. `GET appliance/all`: Returns all raw appliance data back to the requester without any modification.
+2. `GET appliance/all`: Returns all raw appliance data with no modification to the requester.

-- Command to build in local: `npm run build-local`
+To build in local, run `npm run build-local`.
-- Command to start service in localhost (port 8080): `npm start`
+To start service in localhost (port 8080), run `npm start`.

 ### Notable Third-party Libraries
 - [factify v4.26.2](https://fastify.dev/)